spazznolo/spazznolo.github.io/_posts/2023-05-24-goalie-consistency-6.md

 <p>
 Some thoughts:
     - Nearly every goalie [give %] who faces -6000 shots ends his career with a pAdjSV% below average.
-    - Goalies facing 1500+ but -6000 seem to regress towards league average pAdjSV%.
+    - Goalies facing 1500+ but -6000 seem to fade as their career progresses.
     - These goalies tend to be backups, facing ~600-1000 shots a season.
-    - This regression to league average could partly be due to aging effects.
+    - This fade could partly be due to aging effects.
 </p>
 <p>
 <div style="text-align: center"> <img src="https://spazznolo.github.io/figs/goalie-six-five.png" width="65%" length="165"/></div>